FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/design/virtual_machine/wasm.md

 .. list-table::
    :header-rows: 1

-   * - Parameter Name
+   * - Parameter name
      - Type
-     - 描述
+     - Description
    * - dataOffset
      - i32ptr
-     - The starting address of the virtual machine memory used to store the return value.
+     - The virtual machine memory start address used to store the return value
    * - dataLength
      - i32
-     - Length of return value
+     - Length of the return value
 ```

 **_ Return Value _**